 Private, Discreet, and Confidential Consultation

 Due to a high volume of inquiries, Dr. Ascher may not be able to return phone calls, so please fill out the contact form on this website and Dr. Ascher will try his best to answer promptly.
-If the practice is full, Dr. Ascher will try his best to refer you to a trusted colleague based on your individual needs.

 Please share this post!